Contents

 Despite California’s and other jurisdiction’s efforts to streamline mandatory sustainability, climate, and/or ESG reporting requirements, compliance obligations are still expanding on a regional level throughout the world and at a rapid pace with no clear signs of slowing.
 This growth is bringing us toward a tipping point where companies who find a way to make these regulations serve broader strategic and operational aims will gain an advantage over companies who get trapped in a compliance loop.

 Compliance can be a temporary end and likely will be for those at the early stages of their sustainability journey – action driven by regulation is ultimately still action.
-Without developing and implementing an organizing sustainability or ESG strategy, however, a company can spend substantial time and cost reacting to each new regulation while strategic programs that materially move the needle on what matters to its stakeholders fall behind.
+Without developing and implementing an organizing sustainability or ESG strategy, however, a company can spend substantial time and cost reacting to each new regulation while strategic programs that materially move the needle on what matters to its stakeholders (such as consumers and investors) fall behind.

-California’s leadership on U.S. environmental regulations should be a signal to U.S.-based companies that mandatory reporting is coming sooner than many thought with the CSRD’s extended compliance deadlines.
+California’s climate disclosure rules should be a signal to U.S.-based companies that mandatory reporting is coming sooner than many thought.
 It should also flag that focusing solely on those reporting obligations may prevent companies from realizing any of the strategic and operational benefits beyond compliance.
-The California Climate Accountability Package is pitched as a mandatory reporting regulation, but ultimately its purpose is to further California’s own emissions and risk reduction strategy – companies that fall under its purview would do well to take that as a model.

 How Anthesis Can Help